Faisal bin Salman Al Saud: Awards

 Faisal bin Salman was named "The Man of the Year 2004 in business" by Arabian Business in 2004.
 He was also named the Media Personality of the Year by the Arab Media Forum in 2009.
+He was awarded Hilal-e-Pakistan on 12 December 2023.

 Horse racing

 His brothers Prince Fahd and Prince Ahmed, both deceased, were involved in thoroughbred horse racing.
 After the death of Prince Ahmed in 2002, Prince Faisal succeeded him as the head of The Thoroughbred Corporation.
 In addition, he owns Belgrave Bloodstock in England.

-In 2002 Faisal bin Salman had 12 horses in training, with Paul Cole, Sir Mark Prescott and John Gosden in England; Aidan O'Brien in Ireland; Jean-Claude Rouget in France; and Julio Canini and Graham Motion in the United States.
+In 2002, Faisal bin Salman had 12 horses in training, with Paul Cole, Sir Mark Prescott and John Gosden in England; Aidan O'Brien in Ireland; Jean-Claude Rouget in France; and Julio Canini and Graham Motion in the United States.
 It is reported that his best horse is Last Second, dam of Aussie Rules.
 She won both the Sun Chariot Stakes and Nassau Stakes in 1996.
 Prince Faisal also won the 1995 Cherry Hinton Stakes with another horse, Applaud.
 Last Second later became his most successful broodmare.
 He has his own stud, Denford Stud near Hungerford, Berkshire.
 His racing manager is James Wigan.
-In 2011 Central Park was Faisal's best juvenile.
+In 2011, Central Park was Faisal's best juvenile.

 Prince Faisal bred Aussie Rules in Kentucky and is racing him in cooperation with Susan Magnier and Michael Tabor.
 He had four mares boarded at Indian Creek Farm near Paris (Kentucky).
 The dam of Aussie Rules, Last Second, has had only one foal sell at public auction, Bold Glance, who went for $2,202,250 in October 2005.
 Belgrave also has kept several fillies out of Last Second, including stakes winner Approach.
 Other mares are kept at Chris Budgett's Kirtlington Stud in the United Kingdom.